artemdudkin/json-q/README.md

 ### `get(object, selector)`

-Returns array all fields from any level of nesting that satisfies selector.
+Returns array of all fields of _object_ from any level of nesting that satisfies _selector_.

 About selectors: